doxa-tech/simple_markdown/README.md

 ```

 # Special non-markdown
-I haded the ability to make horizontal block.
+I aded the ability to make horizontal blocks.

-* Two horizontal block with
+* Two horizontal block with (specify the number of block in the first tag)
 ```
 [2flex]

-flex block number one with
+This is the flex block number one, with
 * a list

 [flex]

-flex block number two
+This is the flex block number two
 \```
-a code block
+a code block (backticks escaped with '\')
 \```

 [flex]